-The Fulbright University of Sussex Award covers the first year of any master's or doctoral degree programme offered by the university.
+The Fulbright University of Sussex Award covers the first year of any master's degree programme offered by the university.

 - Humanities (American Studies, English Literature, History)

-- Social Sciences & Cultural Studies (Business and Management Studies, Development Studies, Education, International Relations, Law, Media Studies)
+- Social Sciences & Cultural Studies (Development Studies, Business and Management Studies, Education, International Relations, Law, Media Studies)

 - Life Sciences (Biological Sciences, Chemistry, Psychology)

 - Science & Technology (Computing Sciences, Engineering & Information Technology, Science & Technology Policy)

 American graduates from Sussex have gone on to exciting ventures post study.
 From prominent roles in the media, social enterprises and political influencers.

 The Sussex campus has one of the most beautiful locations in Britain.
 Situated in rolling parkland, Sussex combines award-winning architecture with green open spaces.
 Sussex is well-served by train, bus and road while cycling is also popular.
 It is just nine minutes from the bustling city of Brighton, an hour from London and 30 minutes away from an international airport.